The Olender Foundation

 After Debra Tidwell performed a stirring finale, "So Many Heroes," during which honorees, presenters, and performers gathered on stage.
 Foundation President Jack Olender commented, "It was wonderful to be able to put together and honor great humanitarians, civil rights activists and health care heroes in one night."
 Following the show, honorees and guests dined and danced in the Reagan Center's Atrium Ballroom to the award-winning music of Edwin Ortiz y Orquesta La Romana.

 Jack Olender is widely recognized as one of the country's leading malpractice lawyers.
 As president of the Washington, D.C. malpractice law firm, Jack H. Olender & Associates, he has prosecuted to a verdict or settlement more than 200 cases upwards of $1 million each.
 This year, the Legal Times named him one of "The 30 Greatest Washington Lawyers of the Last 30 Years."
 He is the only medical/malpractice/personal injury lawyer selected for this honor.
-In addition, his firm is the only firm in Washington, D.C. to have all five members named in Best Lawyers in America 2009.
+In addition, his firm is the only firm in Washington, D.C. to have all members named in Best Lawyers in America 2009.
 He has appeared on CBS "60 Minutes," "Larry King Live," and numerous other news programs.